Traffik

 Traffik is a 1989 British television serial about an illegal drug trade.
 Its three stories are interwoven, with arcs told from the perspectives of Afghan and Pakistani growers, dealers and manufacturers, German dealers, and British users.
-It was nominated for six BAFTA Awards, winning three.
+It was nominated for six BAFTA Awards, winning four, including for Best Drama Series or Serial.
 It also won an International Emmy Award for best drama.
 The 2000 crime drama film Traffic, directed by Steven Soderbergh, was based on the miniseries.
 In turn, the 2004 American television miniseries Traffic was based on both versions.

 Background

 The six-part serial was produced by Britain's Channel 4, written by Simon Moore and directed by Alastair Reid.
 In the United States, it first aired on Masterpiece Theatre in 1990.